Hotels near AMF Shea Village Lanes

 Which hotels near AMF Shea Village Lanes offer free breakfast?

-Embassy Suites by Hilton Phoenix Scottsdale (2.52 mi), SureStay InnSuites Phoenix Hotel & Suites by Best Western (4.99 mi), and Extended Stay America Suites Phoenix Scottsdale (6.77 mi) include complimentary breakfast.
+SureStay InnSuites Phoenix Hotel & Suites by Best Western (4.99 mi, from $98/night), Extended Stay America Suites Phoenix Scottsdale (6.77 mi, from $100/night), and Hampton Inn & Suites Phoenix / Scottsdale on Shea Boulevard (7.47 mi, from $122/night) include complimentary breakfast.

-Which hotels near AMF Shea Village Lanes have a pool?
+Which hotels near AMF Shea Village Lanes have an outdoor pool?

-Which hotels near AMF Shea Village Lanes offer free parking?
+Which hotels near AMF Shea Village Lanes have an indoor pool?

 Which hotels near AMF Shea Village Lanes have a fitness center?

-Do hotels near AMF Shea Village Lanes offer free Wi-Fi?
+Which hotels near AMF Shea Village Lanes are pet-friendly?

 Ready to book near AMF Shea Village Lanes?